neok/oioi-documentation/docs/glossary.rst

     Companies that provide :ref:`EV <glossary-ev>` drivers with access to charging stations.
     PlugSurfing, as interface between electric car drivers and CPOs, is an EMP.

+.. _glossary-roaming-platform:

+Roaming Platform
+    `PlugSurfing`_ is a roaming platform.

 .. _glossary-evco-id:

 EVCO ID